How effective are face coverings in reducing transmission of COVID-19?: Masks are personal air filters

-Surgical masks are disordered homogeneous arrangements of fibres (\cf \Figref{fig:fabrics}(b)), whereas cloth face coverings are typically more ordered (\eg woven fabric in \Figref{fig:fabrics}(a)).
-More work needs to be done to understand the effect of heterogeneities in cloth masks, but we can obtain some understanding by approximating them as a homogeneous medium \cite{robinson2020} and making a small correction for the effect of inter-yarn pores on collection of submicrometer particles (SM).
-In \Figref{fig:fabric-filter-efficiency}(c) we perform such a calculation for two masks formed from 4 layers of plain-woven cotton fabrics sampled in \Refcite{zangmeister2020}.
-Despite considerable variation between different fabrics, the behaviour is more-or-less identical to surgical masks; this is broadly in agreement with the findings of \Refscite{zangmeister2020,konda2020,lustig2020,wangData2020} and demonstrates that reusable cloth masks can be suitable replacements for disposable surgical masks.
+Surgical masks are meshes of fibres (\cf \Figref{fig:fabrics}(b)), whereas cloth face coverings are typically more ordered (\eg woven fabric in \Figref{fig:fabrics}(a)).
+In \Figref{fig:fabric-filter-efficiency}(d) we compare measurements and model predictions for the material of two masks formed from 4 layers of plain-woven cotton fabrics \Refcite{zangmeister2020}.
+There is considerable variation, but for the best fabric the behaviour is more-or-less identical to surgical masks; this is broadly in agreement with the findings of \Refscite{zangmeister2020,konda2020,lustig2020,wangData2020} and demonstrates that reusable cloth masks can be suitable replacements for disposable surgical masks.